mmransem09/mmransem09/README.md

 # Hello, I'm Hananiah
 <a href="https://linkedin.com"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-[Brief Introduction - Remove this afterwards]

-I am an IT professional with over five (5) years of experience as an IT Support Engineer as well as have a profound interest in Information Security and dedication to solving complex problems.
+Welcome to my GitHub!
+I'm a dedicated IT professional with over 5 years of experience as an IT Support Engineer.
+Fueled by a deep passion for Information Security, I thrive on solving complex problems and leveraging technology to drive innovation.
+Let's connect and create solutions that make an impact!

 ## Objective
 [Provide Objective - Remove this afterwards]]